Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 Nico Collins is the clean answer.
 FFN has him 13th overall in PPR with 287.2 projected points, and he still sits 16th overall in half-PPR and 21st in standard.
 That is front-line starter territory in every format, and nobody else on Houston's board comes close.

 That gap is the real story in this team preview.
 Jayden Higgins is Houston's next wide receiver on the PPR board at WR65 and 147th overall.
 Dalton Schultz is TE29 and 165th overall in PPR.
-Tank Dell and Jaylin Noel sit at PPR ADPs 187 and 190 in team-rosters.json.
+Tank Dell and Jaylin Noel sit at PPR ADPs 187 and 190, which tells you how far down the board the secondary Texans options really are.

 Dalton Schultz